 Potential Signs of Trouble

-Of course, the above whelping depicts a pretty normal uneventful delivery with a happy ending; unfortunately, that is not always the case, and there are several things that may go wrong in your dam's birthing process.
+Of course, the above whelping depicts a pretty normal uneventful delivery with a happy ending.
+Unfortunately, that is not always the case, and here are several things that may go wrong in your dam's birthing process.
 The following are warning signs of trouble that will require prompt veterinary intervention.